maixnor/wu-quartz/content/Previous Questions BS.md

 	1. False
 49. Herzberg's theory explains the importance of extrinsic motivation
 	50. False
-50. The "Scientific Management" approach emphasizes the important role of leadership.
+50. The "[[Taylorism|Taylorism]]" approach emphasizes the important role of leadership.
 	1. False
 51. From a [[Taylorism]] perspective, management deals with the optimal division of the production process into individual tasks, in order to economize on the benefits of specialization.
 	1. Correct